-Professor of Statistics University of California, Davis
+Professor of Statistics University of California, Irvine

 Collaborated with Professor Ray Hyman (University of Oregon) to prepare a report assessing the statistical evidence for psychic functioning in U.S. government sponsored research.
 The report was part of a review done by the American Institutes of Research (AIR) at the request of Congress and the CIA.

 Utts, J. M. (1986).The Ganzfeld debate: a statistician's perspective .
 Journal of Parapsychology, 50:393-402.

 G. P. Hansen and J. Utts.
 (1987).
 Use of both sum of ranks and direct hits in free-response psi experiments.Journal of Parapsychology, 51:321-335.

 Utts, J. (1987).
 Psi, statistics, and society.
 Behavioral and Brain Sciences, 10:615-616.